Dealing with climate change is more important than ever.

 TESNI 2020 is available to view here.

-We will now use these scenarios to identify future needs of the transmission grid.
+Using our scenarios we’ve identified future needs of the grid, as part the TESNI 2020 System Needs Assessment.
 These needs arise from changes in the usage of the grid, which is influenced by the scale and location of electricity consumption, generation, interconnection and storage.